hubgit122/Quantitative-Analysis/README.md

 ```Scala
 max(250->125).opening..norest * 2 < average(5->1).highest @2 && (3<4 || sum(250->1).quantity > 10000000000)
 ```
-<small>*Note: This formula is just meant to illustrate the syntax of the formula system, use this and all other formula on your own risks. *</small>
+<small>*Note: This formula is just meant to illustrate the syntax of the formula system, use this and all other formulae on your own risks. *</small>

 ### 2. *For the experts*